PREVENTION through vaccines, technologies, practice

 • Vaccines and adjuvants

-• Vaccine delivery technologies
+• Vaccine formulation and delivery technologies

 • Post-vaccine surveillance and correlates of protection